Codecademy/docs/content/css/concepts/typography/terms/word-spacing/word-spacing.md

 ![Word Spacing Style on a Paragraph](https://raw.githubusercontent.com/Codecademy/docs/main/media/css-typography-word-spacing.png)

-> **Note:** For word spacing, using `em` values are recommended because the spacing can be set based on the size of the font.
+> **Note:** For word spacing, using `em` values are recommended because the spacing can be set to match the size of the font.